senseobservationsystems/sense-ios-library/README.md

 The rest of this documentation is organized as follows.
 First we explain the goal and requirements of the library in the introduction.
 We than have a getting started section to setup the library and get started using it.
 After that, we have a set of specific articles elaborating on different aspects of using the library for more detailed information.

+### Dependencies
+Sense iOS Library make use of third party libraries.
+Libraries are fetched and built using [Carthage](https://github.com/Carthage/Carthage).
+To install the libraries in your xcode project, you can simply do:

+    carthage update --configuration Debug

+When you want to add/modify a new library in the dependency, you can edit Cartfile.
+For details, you can refer to the instruction at [Carthage](https://github.com/Carthage/Carthage)

+[Note] At this moment, Cartage can not handle Realm and PromiseKit.
+So those libraries have to be installed manually.
+It should be fixed as soon as the issue is resolved.

 ### Test code coverage

 Test code coverage can be automatically generated through the target in the xcode project.
 It has two dependencies (lcov and groovy) which can be installed through: